babaniyi/babaniyi.github.io/_posts/amazon-product-search.md

 ## 2.2 Feature engineering
-Almost all machine learning algorithms accept only numeric input valuese.
-Unstructureed data such as texts and images need to be converted into a numerical representation during this step.
-We present how to prepare the text and image data for the model.
+Nearly all algorithms for machine learning only accept numeric input values.
+During this step, unstructured data like texts and images must be transformed into a numerical representation.
+We outline the process for getting the text and image data ready for the model.

 ### 2.1.
 Preparing the text data
 As shown in Figure 1.7, text is typically represented asa numerical vector using three steps: text normalisation, tokenization, and token to IDs [5]